• Skip to primary navigation

 • Restaurant Review

-Ghotache Sansav is a delicious ripe mango curry with sweet, mildly spicy, and mildly tangy flavour.
+Ghotache Sansav also known as Mango sansav is a delicious ripe mango curry with sweet, mildly spicy, and mildly tangy flavour.
 This sasav is a Goan vegetarian curry served as main course without onion and garlic.
 This vegan curry is made with grated coconut and spices to which ripe mangoes are added.
 Serve this gluten free ripe pulpy mango curry with steamed rice or pooris.

 Goan pulpy ripe mango curry